javieraizpuru/AudioSubliminalAPI/README.md

 The audio player can decode this audio file and play the original audio or the subliminal.
 It will use the JSON waveform data to draw the audio waveform.

-## Creating audio Player / Recorder:
+## Creating audio player/recorder:

-This will create an audio player / recorder canvas inside the #myContainer element with the default settings.
+This will create an audio player canvas inside the #myContainer element with the default settings.

 ```
 const myPlayer = AudioPlayer.create("#myPlayerContainer");